Triple J Hottest 100 of the Past 20 Years, 2013

 The Triple J Hottest 100 of the Past 20 Years was a poll conducted by Triple J to celebrate the 20th anniversary of the Hottest 100's current format.
 Voters were allowed to vote for 20 songs that were released from 1 January 1993 until 31 December 2012.
-Voting was open for 20 days from 14 May to 2 June. #100–51 was broadcast on 8 June and #50–1 was broadcast the following day.
+Voting was open for 20 days from 14 May to 2 June.
+The first half of the countdown was broadcast on 8 June and the second half was broadcast the following day.
+Approximately 940,000 votes were received.